Channel Estimation for RIS-Aided MIMO Systems: A Partially Decoupled Atomic Norm Minimization Approach: Conclusions

 \section{Conclusions}

-In this paper, a PDANM-based CE framework was proposed for RIS-aided MIMO systems, which substantially reduces the computational complexity but only suffers a slight CE accuracy loss compared to state-of-the-art methods.
-A PDANM-based iterative algorithm called RPDANM was proposed next, which further promotes sparsity by approximately solving a rank minimization problem and thus achieves a higher CE accuracy than PDANM.
-Furthermore, by adaptively adjusting the RIS phases during CE, an iterative CE approach named RPDANM-APC was proposed, which strikes a balance between reduced training overhead and competitive CE performance.
+In this paper, a PDANM-based CE framework was proposed for RIS-aided MIMO systems, which reduces the computational complexity while suffering a slight CE accuracy loss compared to state-of-the-art methods.
+A PDANM-based iterative algorithm called RPDANM was proposed next, which further promotes sparsity by approximately solving a rank minimization problem and thus achieves higher CE accuracy than PDANM.
+Furthermore, by adaptively adjusting the RIS phases during channel sounding, an iterative CE approach named RPDANM-APC was proposed, which strikes a balance between reduced training overhead and competitive CE performance.
 Numerical simulations were provided to demonstrate the high computational efficiency, superior CE accuracy, and excellent ability to save training overhead of our proposed methods, especially the RPDANM-APC approach.
 In future studies, we will extend PDANM to higher-dimensional cases and other parameter estimation scenarios.
 In addition, efficient algorithms will be developed to further reduce the computational cost of solving large-scale SDP problems.

 {\appendices